 The U.S. Bureau of Labor Statistics says, "The more you learn, the more you earn—and the less likely you are to be unemployed."
 They have put together this handy chart to prove the point.

-Results from NACE's Job Outlook 2014 survey show that employers expect to hire approximately 7.8 percent more graduates from the Class of 2014 than they hired from the Class of 2013.
+Results from NACE's Job Outlook 2014 Spring Update survey say they plan to hire 8.6 percent more graduates from the Class of 2014 for their U.S. operations than they did from the Class of 2013.

 The National Center for Education Statistics (NCES) projects 1,606,000 students at the bachelor's degree level will graduate as the college Class of 2014.Source: Projections of Education Statistics to 2014 (Table 27).